jsborbon/jsborbon/README.md

 ### <strong>About me</strong>

-I am a Multiplatform Application Development student at Nebrija University.
+I am a Software Engineering Student at Grancolombiano Polytechnic University Institution.
 I like to develop and code.
 Always learning with the aim of creating a solution to improve people's quality of life.
 I have taken some courses on development and I have learned some languages, like:

 * HTML
 * CSS
 * JAVASCRIPT
+* TYPESCRIPT
 * JAVA
 * PYTHON
 * C / C++
+* POWERSHELL

 ### **Contact**